 A more courtly look is always in style.
 Confetti is a mainstay, and spontaneous dancing and musical performances break out in campos around town, along with organized public performances and events.

 It is more fun still to watch people go about their daily business in full dress.
-Looking back at my photos 10 days later, it is a timely reminder that life and lunch carry on.
+Looking back at my photos, it is a timely reminder that life and lunch carry on.

-It is hard to believe that I took these photos less than two weeks ago, ahead of the COVID-19 outbreak in Italy.
-Though the number of cases in Venice is small, there are local quarantines, and officials have cancelled public Carnevale events and temporarily closed museums.
-Among the locked churches are ones built in gratitude for the end of the plague.
+It is hard to believe that I took these photos less than two weeks ahead of the COVID-19 outbreak in Italy.
+Local quarantines canceled public Carnevale events and closed museums.
+Among the locked churches were those built in gratitude for the end of the plague.